-For high-volume polling places, it is important to break the checklist into sections, allowing more than one voter can check in simultaneously.
+For high-volume polling places, it is important to break the checklist into sections, allowing more than one voter to check in simultaneously.
 The first letter of the last name of voters in New Hampshire is not uniformly distributed to all letters of the alphabet.
-A recent analysis by the Secretary of State of all active voters in ElectioNet shows that almost 10% of New Hampshire Voters' last names start with the letter "M," while less than 2% start with the letter "N." Each check-in station should have a proportionate number of voters, not an equal number of letters of the alphabet.
-See the chart at page 346 for suggestions on splitting up the checklist.
+A 2018analysis by the Secretary of State, verified with analysis of 2022 data, of all active voters in ElectioNet shows that almost 10% of New Hampshire Voters' last names start with the letter "M," while less than 2% start with the letter "N." Each check-in station should have a proportionate number of voters, not an equal number of letters of the alphabet.
+See the chart at page 408 for suggestions on splitting up the checklist.